The generalised scaling function: a systematic study: Explicit results at strong coupling

 where, again,

-As we said before, such equation has to be solved together with (\ref{recurcoeff}).
+As we said before, this equation has to be solved together with (\ref{recurcoeff}).

-To summarize the results, in this section we have shown that, similarly to the case of $S^{(1)}_{r}(g)$ \cite {FGR}, also the system for the $\tilde S^{(k)}_{r}(g)$ can be solved at large $g$.
-This allowed to write for the $\sigma ^{(n');(s)}$ a further recursion relation (\ref{recurdens}) - which goes together with the explicit expressions (\ref {dens1}, \ref {cSm}), coming from the solution of the systems for $S^{(1)}_{r}(g)$ and from results of \cite {BKK}, respectively.
-In this regime, the set of constants $c^{(m)} $ and the set of densities $\sigma^{(n');(k)}$ can be computed by solving simultaneously the recursive relations (\ref{recurcoeff}) and (\ref{recurdens}).
-Putting their expressions, together with the solution for $\tilde S^{(k)}_{1}(g)$, into (\ref {forterm22}), one will get the expression for $S^{(n)}_{1}(g)$ and, consequently, for $f_n(g)={\sqrt {2}}g S^{(n)}_{1}(g)$ at strong coupling.
+To summarize the results, in this section we have shown that, similarly to the case of $S^{(1)}_{r}(g)$ \cite {FGR}, also the system for the $\tilde S^{(k)}_{r}(g)$ can be solved in form of an asymptotic series at large $g$.
+This allowed to write for the $\sigma ^{(n');(s)}$, $n'\geq 2$, the recursion relation (\ref{recurdens}) - which goes together with the explicit expressions (\ref {dens1}, \ref {cSm}), coming from the solution of the systems for $S^{(1)}_{r}(g)$ and from results contained in Appendix A, respectively.
+In this (strong coupling) regime, the set of constants $c^{(m)} $ and the set of densities $\sigma^{(n');(k)}$, $n'\geq 2$, can be computed by solving simultaneously the recursive relations (\ref{recurcoeff}) and (\ref{recurdens}).
+Putting their expressions, together with the expressions (\ref {cSm}) for $\tilde S^{(k)}_{1}(g)$, $\sigma^{(0);(2k)}$, and (\ref {dens1}) for $\sigma^{(1);(2k)}$, into (\ref {forterm22}), one will get the expression for $S^{(n)}_{1}(g)$ and, consequently, for $f_n(g)={\sqrt {2}}g S^{(n)}_{1}(g)$ at strong coupling.

 As an application of all these techniques, in the next section we will compute explicitly the strong coupling limit of the scaling functions $f_3(g), \ldots ,f_8(g)$.